bachelor-2014/report/v2/human_interaction.md

 ## User interface in Splotbot

-Splotbot keeps its heritage as a 3D printer by being being built on the same components as the RepRap printer [@gutierrez2012, p.
+Splotbot keeps its heritage as a 3D printer, being based on the RepRap Prusa Mendel printer [@gutierrez2012, p.
 43-48].
 This means, amongst other things, that all instructions goes to the Arduino in the form of G-code.
-Over the course of the Splotbot project a small set of Python script is constructed to abstract away the G-Code, and instead allow the user to control Splotbot from Python code, using more familiar commands such as 'moveWater'.
+Over the course of the Splotbot project a small set of Python script is constructed to abstract away the G-code, and instead allow the user to control Splotbot from Python code, using more familiar commands such as 'moveWater'.